sniperwolf/djangobook-it/chapter05.rst

         'books',
     )

-(As we mentioned last chapter when setting ``TEMPLATE_DIRS``, you'll need to be sure to include the trailing comma in ``INSTALLED_APPS``, because it's a single-element tuple.
-By the way, this book's authors prefer to put a comma after *every* element of a tuple, regardless of whether the tuple has only a single element.
-This avoids the issue of forgetting commas, and there's no penalty for using that extra comma.)

 (Come abbiamo accennato nell'ultimo capitolo quando si imposta ``TEMPLATE_DIRS``, è necessario essere sicuri di includere la virgola finale in ``INSTALLED_APPS``, perché è una tupla a singolo elemento.
 In proposito, gli autori di questo libro